MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/index.md

 # Kusto Access Control Overview

 Access Control in Kusto is based on two key factors.
-* [Authentication](#authentication): Validating the identity of the security principal making a request
+* [Authentication](#authentication): Validates the identity of the security principal making a request
-* [Authorization](#authorization): Validating that the security principal making a request is permitted to make that request on the target resource
+* [Authorization](#authorization): Validates that the security principal making a request is permitted to make that request on the target resource

 A query or a control command on a Kusto cluster, database, or a table, must pass both Authentication and Authorization checks.